-Speaker Talk Discretionary space Teacher Who would tied to try to explain what you think the answer list?
-And show as you reasoning by coming up to the board?
-Who'd like to come up to the board and try to tell- hand you know, it might not be grid.
-That's ckey because we're learning semething new.
-If like someone to come by and sort of be the leacher and exclusin now you are thinking about it.
+Speaker Talk Discretionary space Teacher Who would like to try to explain what you think the answer is?
+And show us your reasoning by coming up to the board?
+Who'd like to come up to the board and try to tel- And you know, it might not be right.
+That's ckey because we're learning something new.
+If like somenote to come up and sort at be the leacher and explain now you are thinking about it.
 Who'd like to try that the morning?
 Deciding when to open whole-group discussion Deciding what to do to launch discussion Framing the expectation for presenting Framing of what it 'coming to the board' entails Teacher Okay Aniyah?
-5. Selecting a student to present Tani Other children Playing with hair Laying on arms Deciding whether to comment Deciding whether to comment Teacher When someone's presenting at the board, what should you be doing?
-B. Setting norms for what to do when a student is presenting Students in chorus Looking at them.
+5. Selecting a student to present Tani Playing with hair 6.
+Deciding whether to comment Other children Laying on arms 7.
+Deciding whether to comment Teacher When someone's presenting at the board, what should you be doing?
+Setting norms for what to do when a student is presenting Students in chorus Looking at them.
 Teacher Looking at that person- 9.
 Responding to students Teacher Un-huh?
 10. Taking up an individual student question Aniyah You want me to write it?
 Teacher You're trying to mark what you think this number is and explain how you figured it out.
 11. Clarifying tesk Teacher Listen closely and see what you think about her reasoning and her answer.
-(Aniyah writes 97 by the orange line).
+(Aniyoh writes % by the orange line).
 12. Setting task for the other students Aniyah put one-seventh because there's- Toni Did she say one-seventh?
-13. Responding to student Aniyah (turns to Toni) Yeah. (continues to class) Because there's seven equal parts, like one, two, trees, four, five, six, and then seven.
+13. Responding to student Aniyah (turns to Toni) Yeah. (continues to class) Because there's seven equal parts, like one, two, tirces, four, five, six, and then seven.
 (Uses her fingers to count the parts on the number fine).
 Teacher Before you agree or disagree, I want you to ask questions if there's semething you don't understand about what she did.
 No agreeing and disagreeing.
-Just: All you can do right now is ask Anlyan questions.
+Just: All you can do right now is ask Anyan questions.
 Who has a question for her?
-Setting task for responding to student explanation Teacher Okay, Toni, what's your question for her?
-15. Selecting student to speak Dante You did not!
+14. Setting task for responding to student explanation Teacher Okay, Toni, what's your question for her?
+15. Selecting student to speak Dante.
+You did not!
 16. Responding to student speaking across room Toni Why did- (laughs at another student who says samething to her from across the room) 17.
 Responding to student laughing Teacher Go ahead, it's your turn.
-17. Responding to student laughing Tonl Why did you pick one-seventh?
-Dante You did not!
-18. Responding to student speaking across room Teacher Let's listen to her answer now.
-That was a very good question.
+17. Responding to student laughing Toni Why did you pick one-seventh?
+Dante You did not 18.
+Responding to student speaking across room Teacher Let's listen to her answer now.
+That was a very good guestion.
 19. Setting task for class